Codeception/codeception.github.com/_posts/2012-02-15-unit-testing.markdown

 If I execute $user1->create()

 I expect user is validated and saved
+I will see property equals $user1, 'role', 'member'
-I see method invoked $user1, 'validate'
+I will see method invoked $user1, 'validate'
-I see method invoked $user1, 'save'
+I will see method invoked $user1, 'save'

-If I execute lambda-function
-I will see result equals 'member'

 I expect exception is thrown for invalid user
 If I execute $user2->create()